etherealvisage/cpsc301/docs/final_writeup.md

 interfacing directly with the database.
 (The server's fixture-loading functionality does, of course, present a security risk, and is thus active only in the test environment.)
-In this fashion, the immaturity of the Node ecosystem stymied our testing efforts --- some team members spent an undue amount of time building essential "plubming" functionality such as fixture loading that is provided out-of-the-box in other frameworks, while the frequent interface changes necessitated by underlying technological challenges hampered other members' ability to write tests.
+In this fashion, the immaturity of the Node ecosystem stymied our testing efforts --- some team members spent an undue amount of time building essential "plumbing" functionality such as fixture loading that is provided out-of-the-box in other frameworks, while the frequent interface changes necessitated by underlying technological challenges hampered other members' ability to write tests.